- Animals: bees

 Drones: The Forgotten Bees.
 Exploring the use of drone comb traps to fight varroa mites and improve genetic diversity in open-mated queens.

 roughly three decades later, they continue to threaten the survival of bee populations (managed and feral) as well as the pollination dependent crops.
 Mites induce stress for honey bees and are a vector for many diseases attributed to colony losses.
 Between 1948 and 2010, the number of producing colonies in the United States declined from 5.9 million bee hives to 2 million (USDA NASS).

 Currently, all chemical miticide treatments negatively impact drone production.
 Initially the chemical approach was an application of moderately toxic pesticides; Apistan (fluvalinate) and Checkmite (coumaphos).
 Although very effective, issues surrounding their use compounded; mites developed resistance, chemical traces were found in wax, queen rearing was impacted, drones were not surviving, and those drones that did survive had reduced sperm production.
 Naturally occurring Thymol and Menthol also created post-treatment drawbacks with significant reductions in brood.
 Mite Away Quick Strips containing formic acid were recently approved and unlike other treatments can be used during honey production.
 Formic acid is the same naturally occurring chemical ants emit for defense.
 Unfortunately, colonies treated with formic acid remove drone eggs and delay production of new drones.
 Thus, although reported as safe, it results in half as many drones and occasionally a reduced worker brood population.

-Drone brood trap frames, on the other hand, are an effective non-chemical mite control method.
+DBT’s on the other hand, are an effective non-chemical mite control method.
 Yet again, the drones are also destroyed.
 Research into the varroa mite’s reproductive cycle show female mites favor drone brood as a host for their eggs.
 While drones are in the capped stage of development, immature mites feed off of the drone pupae’s blood.
 Drones are favored because their cells remain capped an average of 2 days longer than a worker, and 6 days longer than queens.
 This gives the female mite, who lays singular eggs in 30 hour increments, an opportunity to lay more eggs thus increasing the mite population an average of 1 to 2 more mites per cell.
 With a potential of 8000 total cells on one frame of comb, 8000 to 16,000 more mites are possible in a frame of drone brood versus worker brood.
 Because of this biological anomaly, beekeepers have turned to natural control efforts that trap mites in drone comb.
 Such efforts typically involve this comb being frozen, scraped out, or shocked with electricity.
 Models supporting this method have predicted that reducing drone brood by 1% would reduce mite populations by as much as 25%.
 Once more, although very effective,

 Some mite control methods have been implemented which do not impact drones; powered sugar dusting as a means to encourage bees to groom each other, screened bottom boards to keep fallen mites from returning to the colony, and local survivor queens genetically chosen for mite resistance are such examples.
 Among these, queen rearing through high-end breeders and local micro-breeders is the best natural, long-term option.
 This promotes bees that can deal with mites on their own accord.
 There is just one problem; how do we pass on all improved genetics?